 Do you have any experimental stories you'd like to share?

-As another example is that same H bridge motor control being used with a microprocessor can be connected to a step down transformer wired in reverse to generate 120 V to operate say a florescent light.
+Another example is that the same H bridge motor control being used with a microprocessor can be connected to a step down transformer wired in reverse to generate 120 V to operate, say a fluorescent light.
 That's also on my website.

 Is there anything you'd like to say to young people to encourage them to pursue electronics?

-First and foremost learn your basic science and math!
-That is vital particularly if one wants to get into machine control and robotics.
-The next thing I would advise is to take some basic computer languages such as C++ and assembly.
-Of course take some basic classes in electronics.
-In many cases these should have been taught in the public schools but don't count on it.
+First and foremost, learn your basic science and math!
+That is vital, particularly if one wants to get into machine control and robotics.
+The next thing I would advise is to take some basic computer languages such as C++.

-What's wrong with taking a course in say automotive wiring and using that to wire up a home built CNC machine?
-It's time to end this stigma against actually building things with one's hands.
+What's wrong with taking a course in, say, automotive wiring and using that to wire up a home-built CNC machine?
+It's time to end this stigma against actually building things with one's own hands.

 I also see a big future with 3-D printers in making custom parts for projects.
 While pricey right now, prices will continue to come down.

 Don't be ashamed to use existing examples and the work of others (with proper credit) to create your own inventions.
-I have no problem scouring the Internet or old textbooks for old but still useful information that can be produce new ideas.
+I have no problem scouring the Internet or old textbooks for old but still useful information that can be produced into new ideas.

-Finally I would like to see more women and girls get involved in technology and electronics.
-It's hard to say electronics anymore because electronics has become such a part of so many things.
 So the range of subjects to learn can be very broad.
-But let's stick to the basics and from the basics one can always build greater and greater things.
+But let's stick to the basics, and from the basics one can always build greater and greater things.